5 min read · The beginner explainer · Last updated 14 May 2026

 Pull last week's calls, group by outcome, write the summary in this exact format, save to this folder.

-A skill called weekly-call-report does the whole thing on Monday morning.
+A skill called weekly-call-report does the whole thing for you on Monday morning, before you sit down with your first coffee.

 Twenty minutes of admin becomes thirty seconds of prompting.